MyAirVault/BruhMCP/documents/integration-guides/adding-new-mcp-service.md

 - For simple GET endpoints, use direct endpoint mapping
 - For complex operations, create custom handler functions
 - Handle pagination, filtering, and error cases
+- **MANDATORY**: Include comprehensive logging for all access and errors

 ### Step 6: Set Up Credential Validation